jpsm83/health/documentation/n8n/articleTranslation.md

 - **Article Context**: REWRITE (not translate) maintaining *SAME OR SIMILAR CHARACTER LENGTH* as original, but **MUST NEVER EXCEED 200 CHARACTERS** (critical - article creation will fail if exceeded)
 - **SEO & Social Media**: REWRITE (not translate) based on context to ensure character limits
 - **Content**: TRANSLATE to the specified target language
+- **Sales Products**: TRANSLATE - translate all product names in the salesProducts array to target language, culturally adapt product terminology to match e-commerce websites in that language region
 - Update hreflang, and canonicalUrl based on target language
 - Maintain all non-translatable elements (URLs, images)
 - Structure content into the required JSON format